 Role: Designates an artifact or agent's function in a process.

-Temporal Constraints

-Open Provenance Model allows for causality graphs to be used with time information.
-In this model, time is not to be used for deriving causality, but to be used as a way of validating causality claims, since if the same time clock is used to measure the time for both the effect and cause, then the time of an effect should be greater than the time of its cause.
+Moreover, the Open Provenance Model allows for causality graphs to be used with time information.
+In this model, time is not used for deriving causality, but to validate causality claims, since if the same time clock is used to measure the time for both the effect and cause, then the time of an effect should be greater than the time of its cause.

 In addition, time may be associated to instantaneous occurrences in a process.
-There are four types of this occurrences: for artifacts they are creation and use, whereas for processes are starting and ending.
+There are four types of this occurrences: for artifacts they are creation and use, whereas for processes they are starting and ending.
 Given that time is observed by someone, its accuracy is limited by the clock and the notion of time.
-In this way, the model allows for an interval of accuracy to support the granularity used to represent time.
+This way, the model allows for an interval of accuracy to support the granularity used to represent time.
 With this, it is possible to state that an artifact was used no earlier than time t1 and no later than time t2, as an example.

-For a process, it is analogous.
+This rationale is analogous for processes.

 Figure 1 indicate how time information can be expressed in the model.
-For "used" edges and "was generated by" one timestamp can be used to express when the event happened.
+For "used" and "was generated by" edges, one timestamp can be used to express when the event happened.
 For "was controlled by" edge two timestamps marks when the process started and terminated.
 For "was derived from" and "was triggered by" edges, one timestamp to indicate when the artifact was used.
-Despite using timestamp, the time of occurrence in itself is not to be used to imply causality.
-If process P1 happened before P2 is not enough information to infer that P1 caused P2 to happen.
+Despite using timestamp, the time of occurrence itself is not enough to imply causality.
+The fact that process P1 happened before P2 is not enough information to infer that P1 caused P2 to happen.

-Completion and Inferences

-The Open Provenance Model has defined the notion of a graph based on a set of syntactic rules and topological constraints.
+Finally, the Open Provenance Model has defined the notion of a graph based on a set of syntactic rules and topological constraints.
 The provenance graph captures causal dependencies that can be summarized by means of transitive closure.
 Because of this, a set of completion rules and inferences can be used in the graph.

 For completion rules, there is the artifact elimination, also known as forward transformation.
 In Figure 2 such transformation is shown.
 The edge "was triggered by" can be obtained from the existence of "used" and "was generated by" edges.
-Also in the same figure, there is another completion rule, artifact introduction, which establish that the "was triggered by" edge is hiding the existence of an artifact used by P2 and generated by P1.
-The completion rules allows the establishment of the existence of some artifact but it does not tell us what their id is.
+Also in the same figure, there is another completion rule, artifact introduction, which establishes that the "was triggered by" edge is hiding the existence of an artifact used by P2 and generated by P1.
+The completion rules allows the establishment of the existence of some artifacts but it does not make explicit their identities.
 This is the consequence of using "was triggered by", which is a composition of "used" and "was generated by".

-In Figure 3, there is only one completion rule, which is referred to as process introduction.
+On the other hand, Figure 3 presents a completion rule regarding process introduction.
 The edge "was derived from" hides the presence of an intermediary process.
-However, the converse rule does not hold since without any internal knowledge of P, it is impossible to ascertain if there is an actual dependency between A1 and A2.
+However, the converse rule does not hold without some internal knowledge of P, which is fundamental to ascertain if there is an actual dependency between A1 and A2.

-When users want to find out the causes of an artifact or a process, their interest is in indirect causes that involve multiple transitions.
-For this purpose of expressing queries or expressing inferences about provenance graphs, a set of new relationships were created.

 Figure 2: Artifact introduction and elimination.
 Adapted from (MOREAU et al., 2011).

+When users want to find out the causes of an artifact or a process, their interest is in indirect causes that involve multiple transitions.
+For this purpose, a set of new relationships was created.